 Mastering the bird’s eye view can take some finesse.
 You DO need to be above the subjects of your shot for this one.
 If you don’t have a crew or a handy friend to help you build a rig, plan your shot out.
 Find locations with bridges or high walkways and use some caution and good judgement.

 Have the need for speed?
 Grab your trusty dashcam.
 Dashcams are easy ways to get shots on the go or to infuse a bit of action into your video.
 Dashcams can make an audience feel like they’re traveling at high speeds, or like a passenger, along for a ride in a scene.
 Their grainy footage can make it appear as though one of your characters took the footage themselves.
-Remember the meteor that struck Russia?
-Some of the best footage was shot via dashcam.
-This may be our favorite dashcam compilation ever made.

 Have other interesting effects or tips to share?
 Let us know in the comments below!